 Turning to the top of the camera, I’m a little disappointed to see a mode button with a surrounding dial like on the EOS R. I’d prefer to have a mode dial like on the 5D-series and other Canon DSLRs (and the EOS R6) as this lets you set the exposure mode without having to power up the camera.

-It’s also good to see a monochrome LCD on the top of the R5, just to the right of the viewfinder.
+It’s good to see a monochrome LCD on the top of the R5, just to the right of the viewfinder.
 That’s handy for checking the exposure mode and key settings if the vary-angle screen isn’t flipped out.

 When the Canon EOS 5D Mark IV came out I asked why a camera with such good video credentials had a fixed screen and I was told that it was for durability.
 There’s also an argument that really dedicated videographers would invest in an external monitor.

 However, Canon appears to have reconsidered its position.
-It’s great to see a vari-angle screen on the EOS R5.
+It’s great to have a vari-angle screen on the EOS R5.
 It makes it much easier to shoot video from above or below head-height while keeping the kit size and weight down.
 Also, as the screen is touch-sensitive you can control the camera with a few taps.